 Is rutabaga a starch?

 In The Plant Paradox and The Longevity Paradox food lists, rutabaga is listed under resistant starches, ‘in moderation”, which means you can enjoy it a few times a week.
-Make sure you have it with lots of extra virgin olive oil and don’t forget that the resistant starch content increases when cooled and re-heated (which is a good thing).
-I normally rotate between resistant starches, so will not have rutabaga that often (maybe a couple of times a month).
+Make sure you have it with lots of extra virgin olive oil, and don’t forget that the resistant starch content increases when cooled and re-heated (which is a good thing).

 How to prepare rutabaga – Three easy recipes